- Academic Advising & Career Education

 Just as with an exam, interviews require a great deal of preparation; to do well, you have to know the position, the employer, and anticipate difficult questions.
 Successful candidates will know how they meet the job description, with their experiences, and practice, practice, practice!

-Beyond Interview Stream, the resources below will provide information to help you feel prepared on the big day.
+The resources below will provide information to help you feel prepared on the big day.

 End the interview with a handshake and thank the interviewer.
 Reiterate your interest in the position and your qualifications.
 Ask the interview what their hiring timeline is, or if you may telephone in a few days to check on the status of your application.
 If they offer to contact you, politely ask when you should expect the call.
 Be sure to get the interviewer's business card to send a Thank You Letter that day.